-How to Fit a Tow Bar to Your Car
+How to Install a Tow Bar

 A tow bar is a great tool that you can use to pull your car.
-It is not as simple as it sounds, however, because you do need to keep a few considerations in mind when fitting a tow bar to your car.
+It is not as simple as it sounds, however, because you do need to keep a few considerations in mind when fitting a tow bar to your truck or RV.

-Step 1: Consult owner’s manual.
+Consult owner’s manual.
 The first thing you should do before jumping into the process is consult your owner’s manual.

 The manual may have some essential information you need regarding tow bars and your car.
 At any rate, it is always a good idea to check the manual before you undertake any major project with your car.

-Step 2: Choose a style.
+Choose a style.
 You can have a tow bar that is mounted onto the vehicle that is doing the towing or onto the vehicle that is being towed.

 Which style is best for your situation is going to depend on your needs, as each of these can be mounted onto your car or removed in different ways.
 Some may need to be detached from the car, for example, before driving.

-Step 3: Investigate your brakes.
+Investigate your brakes.
 The brakes on the vehicle you will be doing the towing with should be able to sustain the added weight of your car.

 Your brakes are rated to stop the weight of the RV or truck, for example, but with the extra weight of a car in tow, they may not be able to stop successfully.
 You can have a professional take a look at your brakes and determine if you need some sort of supplementary braking system installed.

-Step 4: Gather any extra equipment.
+Gather any extra equipment.
 Once you know the tow bar style you want to go with, verify if there are any extra pieces of equipment you’ll need before installation.

 These should be indicated by the seller or the packaging of the tow bar, and they could include tools and safety equipment.

-Step 1: Find a location for the tow bar.
+Find a location for the tow bar.
 Look for a strong place on your bumper to install the tow bar, making sure there is enough room for the tow bar to fit.

 If you are uncomfortable doing this, have a professional do it for you.

-Step 2: Drill holes.
+Drill holes.
 Drilling into anything, especially a car, is a dangerous task and should be approached with the utmost care.